port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/backstage/backstage.md

 ```

 Done! after the script completes, you will see the new blueprints in Port, along with entities matching the data you have in your Backstage instance.

+## Next Steps

+* [Export to GitOps](link-goes-here) - After all the entities are automatically imported to Port, you will probably want to start and manage them via specification files in the Git.